In Xi's China, even internal reports fall prey to censorship

 “Powerful leaders become hostages,” said Dali Yang, an expert on Chinese politics at the University of Chicago.
 “They actually are living in cocoons: protected, but also shielded from information that they should be open to.”

-Newspapers, think tanks and universities across China each have their own classified reporting channel, sending intelligence to local and provincial officials.
+Newspapers, think tanks and universities across China each have their own classified reporting channel, sending intelligence up to local and provincial officials.
+They monitor air pollution in industrial Hebei province and guide the disposal of spoiled pickles in Hunan, a region famed for its cuisine.

 But a few outlets, such as Xinhua and the state-controlled People’s Daily, supply intelligence directly to China's rulers.
 Their confidential reports have toppled officials, changed policy, and launched government campaigns against poverty and waste.